 The FCC released the Restoring Internet Freedom Notice of Proposed Rulemaking in May 2017, which would roll back the 2015 Open Internet Order.
 APLU joined a number of higher education and library associations in sending comments and reply comments on the proposed rule.
 These comments express concern with the FCC’s efforts to reverse the current net neutrality rules that now protect the openness of the internet.
 The comments also reiterate the need for strong, enforceable net neutrality policies and rules to protect and promote an open Internet, which is inextricably intertwined with the public interest missions of libraries and institutions of higher education.

-On December 14, the Federal Communications Commission (FCC) will vote on the draft Declaratory Ruling, Report and Order, Restoring Internet Freedom, reversing the 2015 Open Internet Order.
-The draft Restoring Internet Freedom order reverses classification of mobile and fixed broadband internet access services as common carrier services, implements a “transparency only” net neutrality regime at the FCC, and eliminates the existing bright line prohibitions on blocking, throttling, and paid prioritization, the general conduct standard to evaluate potential threats to an open Internet.
+On December 14, the Federal Communications Commission (FCC) voted to approve the draft Declaratory Ruling, Report and Order, Restoring Internet Freedom, reversing the 2015 Open Internet Order.
+The Restoring Internet Freedom order reverses classification of mobile and fixed broadband internet access services as common carrier services, implements a “transparency only” net neutrality regime at the FCC, and eliminates the existing bright line prohibitions on blocking, throttling, and paid prioritization, the general conduct standard to evaluate potential threats to an open Internet.

-In response to the draft order and scheduled vote, APLU, the five other presidential higher education associations and EDUCAUSE sent a letter to the FCC expressing serious concerns with the draft order and urging the FCC to maintain clear and enforceable net neutrality rules.
+In response to the Restoring Internet Freedom Order and scheduled vote, APLU, the five other presidential higher education associations and EDUCAUSE sent a letter to the FCC expressing serious concerns with the draft order and urging the FCC to maintain clear and enforceable net neutrality rules.